 Someone Like You: Jemima Reeves explains why she’s become a young investor

-One of the positive effects of the pandemic is that people have taken control of their financial futures as never before; brokers and investment platforms have seen accounts being opened in record numbers with young people in particular to the fore.
+One of the positive effects of the pandemic is that people took control of their financial futures as never before; brokers and investment platforms saw accounts being opened in record numbers with young people in particular to the fore.
 DIY Investor’s Hannah Barnaby meets a newbie investor with a long term plan.

 Hannah Barnaby (HB) – Thank you for talking to us; what made you decide to join the growing number of young people investing for their future?